joekrump/webpacker-svelte/README.md

 ## Testing

-If you changed the local javascript package, first ensure it is build (see above).
+If you changed the local javascript package, first ensure it is built (see above).

 To run the test suite: